chinapedia/wikipedia.abstract.en/Page/New_Testament.md

 In the arts

-GaudenzioFerrari_StorieCristo_Varallo2.jpg's _Stories of the Life and Passion of Christ_, fresco, 1513, Church of Santa Maria delle Grazie, Varallo Sesia, Italy.
+'s _Stories of the Life and Passion of Christ_, fresco, 1513, Church of Santa Maria delle Grazie, Varallo Sesia, Italy.
 Depicting the life of Jesus]] Most of the influence of the New Testament upon the arts has come from the Gospels and the Book of Revelation.
 Literary expansion of the Nativity of Jesus found in the Gospels of Matthew and Luke began already in the 2nd century, and the portrayal of the Nativity has continued in various art forms to this day.
 The earliest Christian art would often depict scenes from the New Testament such as the raising of Lazarus, the baptism of Jesus or the motif of the Good Shepherd.

 Biblical paraphrases and poetic renditions of stories from the life of Christ (e.g., the Heliand) became popular in the Middle Ages, as did the portrayal of the arrest, trial and execution of Jesus in Passion plays.
 Indeed, the Passion became a central theme in Christian art and music.
 The ministry and Passion of Jesus, as portrayed in one or more of the New Testament Gospels, has also been a theme in film, almost since the inception of the medium (e.g., "La Passion", France, 1903).